lptekdev/homelab/_posts/2025-03-28-proxmox-part3.md

 **Note: This setup results in an additional load for processing this routing and the NAT translation.**

 Below are the commands used to configure VyOS router and the Ceph node.
 *For this setup I used a physical interface (enp6s19), setting this as access port with a VLAN on the switch*
+**(Please be aware that the commands issued in the Linux namespaces are not persistent after reboot)**

 **Ceph host**
 ```bash